– At least in the Town of Wayland, if you happen to be providing free advertising for an auto dealership or your favorite team or school –

 At this point, all I have left to do is decide whether or not to contact the kind State Trooper who started this whole thing to share the scene that greeted me as I departed the Wayland court house:

-I wonder if the offending vehicle’s owner would get ticketed for an obstructed plate?
+I wonder if the offending vehicle’s owner, the Hon.
+Richard C. Tweddell, would get ticketed for an obstructed plate?

 With All Due Respect,